-- Dale G. Green, Vice Chair- Baltimore City (and the Mid-Shore of Maryland’s Eastern Shore: Talbot, Caroline, and Dorchester Counties)
+- Dale G. Green, Chair- Baltimore City (and the Mid-Shore of Maryland’s Eastern Shore: Talbot, Caroline, and Dorchester Counties)

 - Rev. Dr. Tamara D. England – Baltimore County